smnorris/mit_onetool_data/Communities/README.md

 # first_nations_population.csv

 ## Title
-BC First Nation Community name(s), location, and population.
+BC First Nation population by band

 ## Description
-A list of British Columbia First Nations communities, including
+British Columbia First Nations community registered population, including

-- primary name(s)
-- associated Nation
-- location (by matching to Census Subdivision or Canada Lands Administrative Boundary (CLAB) ID)
-- population, broken down by
-  + number of individuals registered with the First Nation and living on reserve or Crown lands
+- number of individuals registered with the First Nation and living on reserve or Crown lands
-  + number of individuals registered with the First Nation and living off reserve or Crown lands
+- number of individuals registered with the First Nation and living off reserve or Crown lands

 ## Sources
 First Nation names were provided by BC Ministry of Aboriginal Relations and Reconiliation.